benur75/msxpico/README.md

 The MSX Pico cartridge features:

-- A 3D printed cartridge case.
+- A 3D printed cartridge case in black.
+Other colors can be requested.
 - Latest version has a PCB with gold plated contacts.
 - Built in menu (80 columns) with direct file access and very fast response.
 - Built in ready to use well known ROMs.